ProtonKicker/CoreYZ/README.md

 # CoreYZ
 World's first CoreYZ 3D printer!
-Help me come up with a name for it~
+Help me come up with a name for it!

-The CAD are availle right now~
+The CAD is available right now~
-I'll upload my draft ver ysson
+They are not finished.
+Lots and lots of iterations are expected!